 - Boomerang cheeseburger

-Order all entrees with fresh seasonal veggies, steamed broccoli, or grilled asparagus; hold the potato:
+Order all entrees with fresh seasonal veggies, steamed broccoli, or grilled asparagus; skip potato, fries, and rice:

 - Grilled chicken on the barbie (hold the BBQ sauce)